pasical/Macast-plugins/bilibrowser/README.md

 ## English

 BiliBrowser renderer for Macast.
 It opens the original Bilibili video in your default browser.
-If the NVA protocol provides aid/cid, it converts AV to BV and opens the corresponding BV video page.

 ### Platform